Jacoby Brissett

-Jacoby Jajuan Brissett (born December 11, 1992) is an American football quarterback for the Washington Commanders of the National Football League (NFL).
-He played college football at Florida and NC State before being selected by the New England Patriots in the third round of the 2016 NFL Draft.
+Jacoby JaJuan Brissett (born December 11, 1992) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
+Following a stint with the Florida Gators, he played college football for the NC State Wolfpack and was selected by the New England Patriots in the third round of the 2016 NFL draft.
 Brissett was traded to the Indianapolis Colts after his rookie season, where he was their primary starter in 2017 and 2019.
-He has also played for the Miami Dolphins and Cleveland Browns.
+He spent his next four seasons alternating as the starter and backup with the Miami Dolphins, Cleveland Browns, Washington Commanders, and Patriots before joining the Cardinals in 2025.

-Early years
+Early life

 Brissett was born on December 11, 1992, in West Palm Beach, Florida.
 He later attended William T. Dwyer High School in Palm Beach Gardens, Florida.
 Rivals.com ranked him as a four-star recruit and the third best dual-threat quarterback of his class.
 He committed to play college football at the University of Florida in February 2011.

 College career

 As a true freshman at Florida in 2011, Brissett was a backup to starter John Brantley.
 In October, he started his first two career games, after Brantley was injured.
 His first career start came against number-one ranked LSU.
 He threw for 94 yards, one touchdown and two interceptions in the 41–11 loss.
 Overall, he appeared in eight games, completing 18-of-39 passes for 206 yards, two touchdowns, and four interceptions.
 Entering his sophomore season, Brissett competed with Jeff Driskel for the Gators starting job.
 On September 1, he started the opening game against Bowling Green.
 However, Driskel was the starter for the rest of the season.
 Brissett started his second game of the season on November 17 against Jacksonville State after Driskel was unable to play due to injury.
 Overall, he appeared in five games, completing 23-of-35 for 249 yards and a touchdown.

 Brissett transferred to NC State in January 2013.
 After sitting out the 2013 season due to transfer rules, Brissett took over as the Wolfpack's starting quarterback for 2014.
 That year, he passed for 2,606 yards with 23 touchdowns and five interceptions.
 As a senior in 2015, he passed for 2,662 yards and 20 touchdowns and six interceptions.